 Two children from Ocupação Luísa Mahin.

 “We are fighting daily to lead us to a new society”.
-Residents of Luísa Mahin have dedicated the second floor of the building to an educational space designated to provide free education not only to residents but also to all those who are excluded from costly education in the city.
+Residents of Luísa Mahin have dedicated the second floor of the building to an educational space designated to provide free education.

 A resident of Ocupação Luísa Mahin looks out onto the streets below.